 The first of several planned expansion phases to include information on international archives with invention-related holdings in the MIND database began in 2008.
-Project staff is investigating Canadian holdings that are appropriate for inclusion in the database; additions from other countries are welcome as well.
+Project staff investigated Canadian holdings that are appropriate for inclusion in the database; additions from other countries are welcome as well.
 Translations into English are encouraged.
-For further information on the expansion of the MIND database, contact Alison Oswald at firstname.lastname@example.org.
+For further information on the MIND database or to submit corrections, contact archivist Alison Oswald at firstname.lastname@example.org.

 Contributing to the MIND Database

 This MIND database is an ongoing project to gather and provide information about invention and technology collections in archives, libraries, historical societies, and museums.
 The database will assist scholars, inventors, teachers, and students.
 Additionally, the database will enable the Lemelson Center to identify gaps in the invention record, for example the papers of women and minority inventors.